Seven of Cups

 Final Words

-The Seven of Cups is about options created by your goals and dreams, and reducing them to something that fits with reality.
+The Seven of Cups is about options created by your goals and dreams, and reducing them to fit with reality.